fajao/fajao.github.io/_posts/2022-06-06-SOC_automation_project_part_1.md

 The project is structured into several modules, with each module focusing on a distinct component of the lab.
 Should any changes occur in the future, a note will be added at the beginning of the relevant module to highlight the updates.

-This build is largely inspired by the MyDFIR Home Lab project and the primary aim is to gain practical experience with a variety of tools used in a SOC environment.
+This build is largely inspired by the [MyDFIR Home Lab project](https://youtu.be/Lb_ukgtYK_U?si=yr7cF7uzDXVWlLt1) and the primary aim is to gain practical experience with a variety of tools used in a SOC environment.

-&nbsp;

 ## Overview